Helping busy people write a book readers will love.

 Frequently Asked Questions

-For many years I led teams merging mega-sized corporations, so I learned to value a project plan.
+For many years, I led teams merging mega-sized corporations, so I learned to value a project plan.
 When you write a book of 50,000 to 100,000 words, you’ve got hundreds of moving parts and dozens of issues to resolve.
-A project plan divided into phases helps you avoid the frustration of writing a novel no one wants to read.
+A project plan divided into steps helps you avoid the frustration of writing a novel no one wants to read.

 In the corporate world, learning from books enabled me to move up in the ranks from a humble beginning to a senior position.
 I’ve used that same process to discover and apply the advice taught by respected writing teachers.

-➨How much do you charge for the Global Story Plan?
+➨How much do you charge for 7-Step Storytelling?

 Nada!
-Unless you donate or buy my workbooks, the information is free.
-I do have affiliate links for apps and books, but if you buy through my site, you’ll not pay one penny more even though I might earn a small commission.
+Unless you buy me coffee or my workbooks, the information is free.
+I have affiliate links for apps and books, and when you buy through my site, you’ll not pay one penny more even though I might earn a small commission.
 By the way, I only recommend apps and books I’ve purchased and tested.

-All I ask of you is to share TameYourBook.com with others.
+I encourage you to share TameYourBook.com with others.
 As Nelson Henderson wrote, “The true meaning of life is to plant trees, under whose shade you do not expect to sit.”